 Chill Time: 4 hours

-This dairy-free chocolate pie starts with a crunchy chocolate cookie crust and layers of chocolate pudding and whipped cream.
-Make it days ahead of time then top it with chocolate shavings for an unforgettable dessert.
+This dairy-free chocolate pie starts with a gluten-free crunchy chocolate cookie crust and layers of chocolate pudding and whipped cream.
+It's easy to make, quick to cook, and completely irresistible.
+You're going to love this easy vegan pudding cream pie!

 Enter your email and we’ll send it directly to you.